trendhim/aftership-sdk-go/CONTRIBUTING.md

 1. Fork this repo
 2. Clone your fork locally (`git clone https://github.com/<youruser>/aftership-sdk-go.git`)
 3. Open a terminal and move into your local copy (`cd aftership-sdk-go`)
-4. Change directory to the version you'd like to contribute, f.e. v2  (`cd v2`)

 ### Building